microsoft/dstoolkit-mlops-v2/README.md

 ### Limitation in Azure DevOps Pipelines

-Azure DevOps Pipelines do not support PR triggers in YAML configuration for Azure Repos, while this functionality is available for GitHub.
-Attempting to use the `pr:` section in YAML (example shown below) will not work for Azure Repos:
+Azure Pipelines support PR triggers in YAML configuration when the repository is hosted on **GitHub**, but **not** when the repository is hosted on **Azure Repos Git**.
+In other words, using the `pr:` section in YAML files works for GitHub repos, but **will not** work for Azure Repos Git.

+Example of a PR trigger that works in GitHub, but not in Azure Repos:

 ```yaml
 pr: